 PARIS (AP) - True style doesn't try too hard.

-Three years after the lauded Briton's Celine debut, she delivered a collection of subtle, bourgeois elegance evoked in softly architectural silhouettes.
+Three years after the lauded Briton's Celine, she delivered a strong collection, which evoked a boho-bourgeois style in soft silhouettes with subtle architecture.

-Spring is about gentle contradictions, not color, she seemed to say: Shown through a muted palette of black, white, navy and gray.
+Spring is about gentle contradictions, not color, Phoebe Philo seemed to say: Shown through a muted palette of black, white, navy and gray.